United Kingdom in the Eurovision Song Contest 2016: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2016 on 9 September 2015.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that it would participate in the 2016 contest on 9 September 2015.
 Between 2011 and 2015, BBC opted to internally select the British entry.
 For their 2016 entry, the broadcaster announced that a national final would be organised featuring a competition among several artists and songs to choose the British entry for Eurovision.
 This marked the first time since 2010 that a national final involving a public vote would be held to select United Kingdom's entry.

 Before Eurovision

 Eurovision: You Decide

 Eurovision: You Decide was the national final developed by the BBC in order to select the British entry for the Eurovision Song Contest 2016.
 Six acts competed in a televised show on 26 February 2016 held at The O2 Forum venue in Kentish Town, London and hosted by Mel Giedroyc.
 The winner was selected entirely through a public vote.
 The show was broadcast on BBC Four as well as streamed online via the BBC iPlayer and at the official Eurovision Song Contest website eurovision.tv.
 The national final was watched by 680,000 viewers in the United Kingdom with a market share of 3.2%.